-In this guide we’ll walk through:
+In this guide we’ll go over:

 - The real reasons teen suicide prevention matters